SCRT-HQ/PSGSuite/README.md

 ## Documentation

-Check out the [GitHub wiki for PSGSuite](https://github.com/scrthq/PSGSuite/wiki) for help with setting up as well as full function help!
+Check out the [Documentation for PSGSuite](https://psgsuite.io/) for help with setting up as well as full function help!

 ## Contributing